oceanprotocol-archive/OEPs/5/README.md

 The AGENT will provide the interfaces to:

-* Subscribe to all the movements related with an Address (FROM or TO) and filtered by TOPIC.
+* Subscribe to all the movements related with an address (FROM or TO) and filtered by TOPIC.
 It allows:
   - Subscribe to all the events sent by an actor (FROM)
-  - Subscribe to all the events sent to a Smart Contract address (TO)
+  - Subscribe to all the events sent to a smart contract address (TO)
   - The combination of the previous two
   - Filter by TOPIC (specific event)
-* Retrieve all the historic transactions related an Address
+* Retrieve all the historic transactions related an address

 <a name="ocean-db-integration"></a>
 ### Ocean DB integration

+Capabilities such as metadata publishing, discovery, caching require a data store with query capabilities.
+Fully decentralized data storage is prone to costly infrastructure requirements, consistency issues and data liability.
+Hence Ocean protocol shall not mandate a decentralized storage but rather make it a pluggable option.

 Some characteristics about the Ocean DB integration:

 * Ocean DB as backend is **optional** and **pluggable**.
-It means the AGENT MUST be able to run without any Ocean DB as backend
+This means that an AGENT MUST be able to run without any Ocean DB as backend
-* The AGENT will provide the interfaces to implement by different storage implementations to integrate them as backend
+* The AGENT COULD provide the interfaces to implement different storage implementations and integrate them as backend
-* Is not in the AGENT scope to provide the storage interfaces implementations
-* Different users or marketplaces can require to integrate different storage systems providing different capabilities, the interface MUST describe the basic behaviour to implement in order to be integrated in the AGENT
+* Different users or marketplaces MAY require to integrate different storage systems, providing different capabilities.
+The interface MUST describe a basic interface in order to be integrated in the AGENT
-* Because the totally flexible and agnostic approach of the AGENT, defining only the interfaces, would be possible to integrate a centralized (Oracle, Kafka, Elastic Search, etc.) or decentralized backend (BigchainDB, IPFS, etc.)
+* Because of the totally flexible and agnostic approach of the AGENT, defining only the interfaces allows to integrate a centralized (Oracle, Kafka, Elastic Search, etc.) or decentralized backend (BigchainDB, IPFS, etc.)
 * The backend could be local, distributed or decentralized depending of the system integrated
-* User could plug the Ocean DB to provide discovery capabilities integrated as part of the core providing some data consistency (between VM & DB)

 ![Pluggable Backend](images/pluggable-backend.png)

-The AGENT will provide the mechanism to check the config parameters given during the start-up of the process.
+The AGENT SHALL provide a mechanism to check the config parameters given during the start-up of the process.
-Depending of those parameters, if a Backend is provided, the AGENT will invoke the plugin provided implementing the interface in runtime.
+Depending on those parameters the AGENT will invoke the plugin at runtime if a backend is provided.

-Below you can find an example of a configuration file enabling the integration with an external system.
+Below you can find an example of a configuration file enabling the integration with an external system:

 ```properties